TheCalculatorsHub

 The Body Condition Score: The Best Adjustment Tool

-The body condition score (BCS) is the most reliable ongoing check that any feeding plan is working correctly.
-A score of 4 to 5 on a 9-point scale represents ideal body composition: ribs are easily palpable with a slight fat covering, there is a visible waist taper when viewed from above, and a mild abdominal tuck is visible from the side.
-A score of 6 or above indicates overfeeding and warrants a 10 to 15 percent reduction in daily portions.
-A score of 3 or below indicates underfeeding or an underlying condition causing weight loss and requires veterinary investigation.
+The body condition score (BCS) is the most reliable ongoing check that a feeding plan works correctly.
+A score of 4 to 5 on a 9-point scale represents ideal body composition: ribs easily palpable with a slight fat covering, a visible waist taper from above, a mild abdominal tuck from the side.
+A score of 6 or above indicates overfeeding and warrants a 10 to 15 percent portion reduction; a score of 3 or below indicates underfeeding or an underlying condition requiring veterinary investigation.
+Monthly weighing catches trends early, a dog gaining 0.5 kg per month on a fixed portion plan needs a 10 to 15 percent reduction before the gain becomes significant.
+Our Dog BMI Calculator walks through the three-point palpation check and maps the result to an ideal weight range by breed size.

 Accuracy and Limitations